vidarkongsli/env-js/README.Refactor.txt

  port is also being widely used, and we hope to integrate into the main branch or as a github plugin.

- If your platform isn't supported:

- * try to use the same command with a different platform
-     > ant ...
-     > make ....
-     > rake ...
- * If your platform isn't supported please volunteer to provide one if you can!